Electronics and digital devices get old and obsolete over time. And when you dispose of them they become e-waste. But can they be recycled instead?

 "All these toxins are persistent, bioaccumulative toxins (PBTs) that create environmental and health risks when computers are incinerated, put in landfills or melted down.
 When computers monitors and other electronics are burned they create cancer-producing dioxins which are released into the air we breathe.
 If electronics are thrown in landfills, these toxins may leach into groundwater and affect local resources."

-And this goes for light bulbs, batteries, old pagers and cell phones and your faithful old calculator that finally tallied it's last.
+And this is true for light bulbs, batteries, old pagers, smartphones, TVs, and even your faithful old calculator that finally summed up for the last time.

-E-waste recycling, or eCycling as it's often called, is the most efficient and environmentally friendly option for disposing of all your e-waste items, working or not.
+E-waste recycling, also known as eCycling, is the most efficient and environmentally friendly method for disposing of all your e-waste items, whether they're working or not.

-Depending on where you're located, it's quite likely that your state already has laws in place that mandate how and where you can dispose of your old electronics anyway.
-In California, for example, it's illegal to dump your old TVs and computer monitors.
+In fact, depending on where you live, your state probably already has laws in place that mandate how and where you can dispose of your old electronics anyway.
+For example, In California, it's illegal to dump your old TVs and computer monitors.
 These must be disposed of by following certain steps and is accompanied by a disposal fee.

 While recycling most "smart" appliances and other electronics is a fairly straightforward process, many devices also contain personal information and data that needs to be removed first.

 CalRecycle provides this important reminder for consumer looking to recycle their e-waste: